kaspax-kaspax/ModBusShutdown/README.md

 email:
   smtp_server: "smtp.example.com"
-  smtp_port: 587
+  smtp_port: 587                    #Can be empty (25 without auth, 587 with auth)
-  username: "your@email.com"
+  username: "your@email.com"        #If empty then switch to no auth mode (by default port 25)
-  password: "your-smtp-password"
+  password: "your-smtp-password"    #If empty then switch to no auth mode (by default port 25)
   from: "your@email.com"
   to: "admin@example.com"
   subject: "CRITICAL: Battery Low - System Shutdown"